 Harvest management will proceed flexibly, but all hunting and trapping would likely be restricted if the statewide wolf population approaches 15 breeding pairs or 450 wolves.
-As the wolf population fluctuates, FWP will continually assess population status and analyze and adjustimpact of harvest management strategies.
+As the wolf population fluctuates, FWP will continually assess population status and analyze and adjust harvest management strategies.
 After wolf harvest seasons began in Montana, FWP determined the amount of human-caused mortality has not negatively influenced the probability a pack will contain a successful breeding pair, despite the lack of significance of the relationship which was likely influenced by the difficulty of identifying breeding pairs (Figure 14).
-(FWP 2018).
 However, if human-caused mortality reaches a level that significantly reduces the population size and the ability to maintain 15 breeding pairs or 450 individuals, the harvest strategy would be reevaluated.
-This plan is not prescriptive As noted above, FWP does not have a specific population objective.
-The wolf population may fluctuate anywhere within the estimated population size identified during the 2021 Legislative Session (§ 87-1-901, MCA, "with the intent to reduce the wolf population in this state to a sustainable level") to no less than a population estimate of 450 individuals.
-Notably, statutes, such as § 87-1-901, MCA, are subject to changes via future legislation, which could result in more conservative or liberal regulations being adopted.
-Decisions concerning future legislation and the regulations that may be adopted as a result of such are under the purview of elected or appointed officials, including the FWP Director, the Governor, the commission, and the legislature. and does not specify more precise population targets beyond those levels set forth in § 87-1-901, MCA, which are subject to change via future legislation, nor at what point more conservative regulations will be enacted or more liberal regulations restricted.
+This plan is not prescriptive and does not specify more precise population targets beyond those levels set forth in § 87-1-901, MCA, which are subject to change via future legislation, nor at what point more conservative regulations will be enacted or more liberal regulations restricted.
 These decisions and the associated risk-tolerance are under the purview of the elected or appointed public trustees, including the FWP Director, the Governor, the commission, and the legislature.
 FWP season proposals will ultimately be decided on by the commission, including decisions about season types and the associated risk tolerance under delegated authority from the legislature, unless or until new laws passed by the legislature further define the parameters of commission decision making authority.
 All these decisions and processes will be informed by the latest science and information.
-However, the policy direction, regulations, and, ultimately, the wolf population are likely to fluctuate through time as-with changes in elected and appointed trustees changeofficials.
-At their discretion, the commission may use FWP recommendations and wolf season options to guide-implement harvest structure based on population trends.
+However, the policy direction, regulations, and, ultimately, the wolf population are likely to fluctuate through time as elected and appointed trustees change.
+At their discretion, the commission may use FWP recommendations and wolf season options to guide harvest structure based on population trends.